allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/openai.md

 The documentation content may be outdated.
 Please refer to the official OpenAI website for the most up-to-date information.
 :::

+>Saladict has been providing online translation services since version `V4.0.0`.
+You can directly access OpenAI through our platform. - just subscribe to our affordable credit plans, [learn more](https://saladict.net/en/pricing)

 ## Pricing

 OpenAI API (gpt-3.5-turbo) provides a one-time free credit of $5, and its price is $0.002 per 1000 tokens, where 1000 tokens is approximately 750 English words.
 For detailed explanation of "tokens", see OpenAI documentation: [Managing tokens](https://platform.openai.com/docs/guides/chat/managing-tokens)